Getting Started With Search Engine Optimization

 There are a multitude of reasons why paying attention to SEO is essential.
 But let’s look at three SEO statistics for answers.

 - Search engines account for 93% of all web traffic!
 That’s right, and most people will use a search engine to find information, products, and services which interests them.

 - Search engine optimisation has a higher conversion rate (how often someone takes action after finding your content) than other means of driving traffic.
 The conversion rate for SEO stands at 14.6% while it’s just about 1.7% for other outbound methods such as sending direct mail or creating print ads.

 - After searching online, 88% of consumers are likely to call or visit a local business they found, within 24 hours.

 Blog or e-Commerce

 By looking at these three statistics alone, it’s easy to see why you should spend some time on SEO.
 Whether you run a blog or own an e-commerce store, SEO will make it easier for people to find you, which is the whole point of you having your business online in the first place.
-Another reason why you want to pay attention to SEO is because your competitors are doing it.
-If their web pages are better optimized for search engines, then they are the ones who will be found by your target consumers.
+Another reason why you want to pay attention to SEO is that your competitors are doing it.
+If their web pages are optimised for search engines, then they are the ones who will be found by your target consumers.